A Day in the Life: Hands-On Nature Study at the Creek

 Sure enough, snow came the very next day.
 We took advantage of the indoor time to find our little creek on our Colorado map and highlight its path, from the origin to where it emptied into the South Platte River, not far from our home.

-We talked about how creeks and rivers connect and carry the water to the ocean.
-We made pictures of different animals that lived around our creek and made a food chain collage with them.
-Especially exciting for my youngest, we did a demonstration of erosion using hard candy.
+We discussed how creeks and rivers connect and carry the water to the ocean.
+We drew animals living around our creek and made a food chain collage with them.
+Especially exciting for my youngest, we demonstrated erosion using hard candy.

-It was difficult to choose which activities to do—the guide has so many that it would be nearly impossible to fit it all into one month!
+Choosing which activities to do was difficult—the guide has so many that it would be nearly impossible to fit it all into one month!
 My oldest (always a problem-solver) had a plan: when we do our seasonal “river scavenger hunt,” we can spend a few days doing more of the activities from the creek guide.

 Week Five: Creek-Themed Poetry Tea Party and Making Creek Paintings

 March was coming to a close, but we had one last lovely afternoon to spend on our creek study.
-We had a poetry tea party using the selections from the guide, which featured some beautiful poems from Wordsworth, Emerson, and Dickinson and decided that, for our final activity, we would make a painting of our creek.
+We had a poetry tea party using the selections from the guide, which featured some beautiful poems from Wordsworth, Emerson, and Dickinson.
+We decided that, for our final activity, we would make a painting of our creek.

-We wanted to paint outdoors, but the wind was uncooperative so we took pictures with my phone and came back inside to finish.
-My oldest daughter spent over an hour on her painting and when she was done, I could see how everything we’d learned had taken root.
-She included pictures of all of the creatures we’d talked about and the plants that grew along the banks.
-It wasn’t merely a painting of a creek, it was a painting of an entire ecosystem.
+We wanted to paint outdoors, but the wind was uncooperative, so we took pictures with my phone and went back inside to finish.
+My oldest daughter spent over an hour on her painting, and when she was done, I could see how everything we’d learned had taken root.
+She included pictures of all the creatures we’d discussed and the plants that grew along the banks.
+It wasn’t merely a painting of a creek; it was a painting of an entire ecosystem!

 Hands-On Nature Study is Easy